-- 1. Startup files are read and executed as described in Section 6.2 [Bash Startup Files], page 87. - 2.
-Job Control (see Chapter 7 [Job Control], page 103) is enabled by default.
+- 1. Startup files are read and executed as described in Section 6.2 [Bash Startup Files], page 88. - 2.
+Job Control (see Chapter 7 [Job Control], page 107) is enabled by default.
 When job control is in effect, Bash ignores the keyboard-generated job control signals SIGTTIN, SIGTTOU, and SIGTSTP. - 3.
 Bash expands and displays PS1 before reading the first line of a command, and expands and displays PS2 before reading the second and subsequent lines of a multi-line command.
 Bash expands and displays PS0 after it reads a command but before executing it.
-See Section 6.9 [Controlling the Prompt], page 97, for a complete list of prompt string escape sequences. - 4.
-Bash executes the value of the PROMPT\COMMAND variable as a command before printing the primary prompt, \$PS1 (see Section 5.2 [Bash Variables], page 73). - 5.
-Readline (see Chapter 8 [Command Line Editing], page 107) is used to read commands from the user's terminal. - 6.
-Bash inspects the value of the ignoreeof option to set -o instead of exiting immediately when it receives an EOF on its standard input when reading a command (see Section 4.3.1 [The Set Builtin], page 61). - 7.
-Command history (see Section 9.1 [Bash History Facilities], page 141) and history expansion (see Section 9.3 [History Interaction], page 143) are enabled by default.
+See Section 6.9 [Controlling the Prompt], page 98, for a complete list of prompt string escape sequences. - 4.
+Bash executes the values of the set elements of the PROMPT\COMMANDS array variable as commands before printing the primary prompt, \$PS1 (see Section 5.2 [Bash Variables], page 73). - 5.
+Readline (see Chapter 8 [Command Line Editing], page 111) is used to read commands from the user's terminal. - 6.
+Bash inspects the value of the ignoreeof option to set -o instead of exiting immediately when it receives an EOF on its standard input when reading a command (see Section 4.3.1 [The Set Builtin], page 62).

-Bash will save the command history to the file named by \$HISTFILE when a shell with history enabled exits.

-- 8. Alias expansion (see Section 6.6 [Aliases], page 93) is performed by default. - 9.
-In the absence of any traps, Bash ignores SIGTERM (see Section 3.7.6 [Signals], page 41). - 10.
-In the absence of any traps, SIGINT is caught and handled (see Section 3.7.6 [Signals], page 41).
+- 7. Command history (see Section 9.1 [Bash History Facilities], page 146) and history expansion (see Section 9.3 [History Interaction], page 148) are enabled by default.
+Bash will save the command history to the file named by \$HISTFILE when a shell with history enabled exits. - 8.
+Alias expansion (see Section 6.6 [Aliases], page 94) is performed by default. - 9.
+In the absence of any traps, Bash ignores SIGTERM (see Section 3.7.6 [Signals], page 42). - 10.
+In the absence of any traps, SIGINT is caught and handled (see Section 3.7.6 [Signals], page 42).
 SIGINT will interrupt some shell builtins. - 11.
-An interactive login shell sends a SIGHUP to all jobs on exit if the huponexit shell option has been enabled (see Section 3.7.6 [Signals], page 41). - 12.
-The -n invocation option is ignored, and 'set -n' has no effect (see Section 4.3.1 [The Set Builtin], page 61). - 13.
+An interactive login shell sends a SIGHUP to all jobs on exit if the huponexit shell option has been enabled (see Section 3.7.6 [Signals], page 42). - 12.
+The -n invocation option is ignored, and 'set -n' has no effect (see Section 4.3.1 [The Set Builtin], page 62). - 13.
 Bash will check for mail periodically, depending on the values of the MAIL, MAILPATH, and MAILCHECK shell variables (see Section 5.2 [Bash Variables], page 73). - 14.
-Expansion errors due to references to unbound shell variables after 'set -u' has been enabled will not cause the shell to exit (see Section 4.3.1 [The Set Builtin], page 61). - 15.
-The shell will not exit on expansion errors caused by var being unset or null in \${var:?word} expansions (see Section 3.5.3 [Shell Parameter Expansion], page 24). - 16.
+Expansion errors due to references to unbound shell variables after 'set -u' has been enabled will not cause the shell to exit (see Section 4.3.1 [The Set Builtin], page 62). - 15.
+The shell will not exit on expansion errors caused by var being unset or null in \${var:?word} expansions (see Section 3.5.3 [Shell Parameter Expansion], page 25). - 16.
 Redirection errors encountered by shell builtins will not cause the shell to exit. - 17.
-When running in POSIX mode, a special builtin returning an error status will not cause the shell to exit (see Section 6.11 [Bash POSIX Mode], page 99). - 18.
-A failed exec will not cause the shell to exit (see Section 4.1 [Bourne Shell Builtins], page 43). - 19.
+When running in POSIX mode, a special builtin returning an error status will not cause the shell to exit (see Section 6.11 [Bash POSIX Mode], page 101). - 18.
+A failed exec will not cause the shell to exit (see Section 4.1 [Bourne Shell Builtins], page 44). - 19.
 Parser syntax errors will not cause the shell to exit. - 20.
-Simple spelling correction for directory arguments to the cd builtin is enabled by default (see the description of the cdspell option to the shopt builtin in Section 4.3.2 [The Shopt Builtin], page 65). - 21.
+Simple spelling correction for directory arguments to the cd builtin is enabled by default (see the description of the cdspell option to the shopt builtin in Section 4.3.2 [The Shopt Builtin], page 66). - 21.
 The shell will check the value of the TMOUT variable and exit if a command is not read within the specified number of seconds after printing \$PS1 (see Section 5.2 [Bash Variables], page 73).